-For this couple, the saying rings true that when you find ‘the one’, you just know – so no need to wait.
-6 months after they first met, he put a ring on ‘it’, and 2 months later, he sealed the deal.
-Read their wedding story and see pictures below
+For this couple, the saying rings true that when you find ‘the one’, you just know – no need to wait.
+Only six months after they first met, he put a ring on ‘it’, and two months later, he sealed the deal.
+Read their wedding story and see pictures below.

 Meet the Couple of this Wedding Story

 - Couple Hashtag: #BISIYEMI

 - Wedding story narrator: Bride